 New telecom policy: What has changed?

 The Union cabinet on Wednesday approved the new telecom policy, the National Digital Communications Policy, 2018, drafted to provide ‘broadband to all’.
-The new policy, formulated to replace the National Telecom Policy, 2012, aims to offer 50Mbps connectivity, attract investments worth $100 billion into the telecom industry and create four million jobs by 2022.
-The policy was approved by the Telecom Commission in July this year after the government came out with a draft in May.
+The policy formulated to replace the National Telecom Policy, 2012 aims to provide 50Mbps connectivity, attract investments worth $100 billion into the telecom industry and create four million jobs by 2022.
+The new policy was approved by the Telecom Commission in July, 2018 after the government came out with a draft in May.

-Union Communications Minister Manoj Sinha, at the cabinet briefing, said that given the evolution in telecom sector, especially in areas like 5G, Internet of Things (IoT) and Machine-to-Machine communication, the government felt the need to come up with a consumer centric and application driven policy.
+Union Communications Minister Manoj Sinha, at the cabinet briefing, said that given the evolution in telecom sector, especially in areas like 5G, Internet of Things, Machine-to-Machine communication, the government felt a need to come up with a consumer centric and application driven policy.

 Why a new policy?

-India’s telecom sector has come a long way since the inception of the last telecom policy six years ago.
-At present, the country is home to the world’s highest mobile data consumers and second largest internet subscribers.
-Owing to the technological progress, India needed to revise its policy so as to ease the transition to being a digital economy and to improve telecom services for its citizens.
+India’s telecom sector has progressed a lot after the government brought in the last telecom policy six years ago.
+At present, the country is home to world’s highest mobile data consumers and second largest internet subscribers.
+Owing to the technological progress, India needed to revise its policy so as to ease its participation in the digital economy and improve telecom services for its citizens.

 What has changed?

-The National Telecom Policy 2012 was aimed at increasing the minimum download speed from 256Kbps to 512Kbps and to 2Mbps by 2015.
+The National Telecom Policy, 2012 aimed at increasing the minimum download speed from 256Kbps to 512Kbps and to 2Mbps by 2015.
 The target set was to achieve 100 per cent rural connectivity by 2020.
-Another goal of NTP 2012 was to lay optical fibre in all 2.5 lakh gram panchayats.
+Another goal of NTP 2012 was to lay optical fiber in all 2.5 lakh gram panchayats.
 One of the objectives of NTP 2012 was to deliver high quality seamless voice data, since frequent call drops was a major concern for consumers and TRAI.

 The new telecom policy lists six goals with a deadline of 2022, which include 50Mbps broadband connectivity to every citizen, 1Gbps connectivity to all gram panchayats by 2020 and 10Gbps by 2022 and a fixed line broadband access to 50 per cent of households.